kguite/gather/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Built with privacy in mind, Gather app is designed to be an alternative to Goodreads or other book tracking apps.
-Your data is stored directly on your computer,  your info is not sold to third parties, and there are no advertisements.<br>
+Your data is stored directly on your computer,  your info is not sold to third parties, and there are no advertisements.

 Here's why:
 * Easily keep track of books you've read, or would like to read.
 * We, and our kids, get enough advertisements already.
-* Use this information to build a homeschool transcript, brainstorm book club ideas, build a themed library, and more!
+* Use your list to brainstorm book club ideas, build a themed library, and more!

 A list of resources that I found helpful are listed in the acknowledgements.